drbean/edit/tsailin/pasteur_perspective.md

-Furthermore, each sub-orientation consists of *organizational support* and *faculty engagement*. *Organizational support* is associated with organizational resources, incentives, and supervisor and colleague's consensus (Bercovitz & Feldman, 2008; Datta, Mukherjee, & Jessup, 2015) to support knowledge creation and knowledge utilization. *Faculty engagement* shows the faculty members' intention and capabilities regarding time, awareness, experience, and research portfolio engaged in their knowledge creation and knowledge utilization (Chang, Yang, & Chen, 2009; Jain et al., 2009).
-We can draw a figure to illustrate the composition of the PO (Figure 2).
+Furthermore, each sub-orientation consists of *organizational support* and *faculty engagement*. *Organizational support* is associated with organizational resources, incentives, and supervisor and colleague consensus (Bercovitz & Feldman, 2008; Datta, Mukherjee, & Jessup, 2015) to support knowledge creation and knowledge utilization. *Faculty engagement* represents faculty members' intentions and capabilities regarding time, awareness, experience, and research portfolios in their knowledge creation and knowledge utilization activities (Chang, Yang, & Chen, 2009; Jain et al., 2009).
+We can draw a figure to illustrate the composition of PO (Figure 2).

 \-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\--